Teachta Dála: History

 The term was first used to describe those Irish parliamentarians who were elected at the 1918 general election, and who, rather than attending the British House of Commons at Westminster, to which they had been elected, assembled instead in the Mansion House in Dublin on 21 January 1919 to create a new Irish parliament: the First Dáil Éireann.
 Initially, the term Feisire Dáil Eireann (F.D.E.) was mooted, but 'Teachta' was used from the first meeting.
 The term continued to be used after this First Dáil and was used to refer to later members of the Irish Republic's single-chamber Dáil Éireann (or 'Assembly of Ireland') (1919–1922), members of the Free State Dáil (1922–1937), and of the modern Dáil Éireann.

 Style

 The initials "TD" are placed after the surname of the elected TD.
 For example, the current Taoiseach (head of government) is "Micheál Martin, TD".
-The style used to refer to individual TDs during debates in Dáil Éireann is the member's surname preceded by Deputy (an Teachta): for example, "Deputy McDonald", "an Teachta Ní Dhomhnaill/Bhean Úi Dhomhnaill" or "an Teachta Ó Domhnaill".
+The style used to refer to individual TDs during debates in Dáil Éireann is the member's surname preceded by Deputy (an Teachta): for example, "Deputy McDonald", "an Teachta Ní Dhomhnaill/Bhean Uí Dhomhnaill" or "an Teachta Ó Domhnaill".